WWE News: Rusev Shows Off New Look On Instagram

 Rusev has always made his feelings known about his dissatisfaction with WWE.
 Whether or not his recent comments were storyline-related remains to be seen, but if he is expressing his unfiltered thoughts without WWE’s permission, it probably won’t lead to a push for the wrestler.

 As reported by WhatCulture, he and his wife Lana were previously punished by the company back in 2015 for announcing their real-life engagement on social media.
-The big news just so happened to coincide with a storyline at the time which featured a love triangle between Rusev, Lana and Dolph Ziggler.
+The big news just so happened to coincide with a storyline at the time which featured a love triangle between Rusev, Lana, and Dolph Ziggler.
 After the announcement, the storyline was scrapped.

-Hopefully the change in appearance marks a fresh direction for the superstar.
+Hopefully, the change in appearance marks a fresh direction for the superstar.
 With Bobby Roode recently abandoning his mustache, there’s room in the company for a superstar with interesting facial hair.